-This book studies the cultural framework of the connections between homeownership and social instability in Hong Kong.
+This book studies the cultural framework of the connections between homeownership and social stability in Hong Kong.

 Table of Contents

 Chung-kin Tsang attained PhD in Communication Studies from UNC at Chapel Hill.
-His research interests include Cultural Sociology and Cultural Studies, urban and housing studies, economic culture and discourses, and popular culture in East Asian context.
-He now works as an Assistant Professor at the Department of Sociology in the Hong Kong Shue Yan University.
+His research interests include cultural sociology and cultural studies, urban and housing studies, economic culture and discourses, and popular culture in the East Asian context.
+He now works as an Assistant Professor at the Department of Sociology at the Hong Kong Shue Yan University.